erikfredner/dsst289-2024/syllabus.md

 ### Permitted uses of GenAI

-- If you get stuck on a problem that you find you cannot solve by consulting the course notes or other resources, you may consult GenAI tools.
+- If you get stuck on a problem that you cannot solve by consulting the course notes and/or communicating with classmates, you may then consult GenAI tools.
 - If you use GenAI tools like ChatGPT, you must **cite** your interaction with them.
   - [This page](https://help.openai.com/en/articles/7925741-chatgpt-shared-links-faq) explains how to share a link to a ChatGPT interaction.
   - An adequate citation would be: "I got [this help](https://chatgpt.com/share/2a4be40e-7b25-418d-b350-966a1915ac52) from ChatGPT to solve this problem."